Reactive Attachment Disorder in Teens

 Embark Behavioral Health Provides Treatment for Teens With Reactive Attachment Disorder

-Embark is a mental health treatment program that specializes in treating adolescents and young adults.
+Embark Behavioral Health is a family of mental health treatment programs that specialize in treating adolescents and young adults.
 We provide comprehensive treatment solutions for teens that struggle with reactive attachment disorder, including those with co-occurring mental health or substance use issues.